LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 it makes sense to keep doing the same thing over and over again, expecting

-that repeatedly fail them.
-These are promoted by people who've
+trapped in systems that repeatedly fail them.
+These systems are promoted

-needed to control you, not by God--who wants
+by people who've needed to control you, not by God--who

 have grown up under such stringent control by their parents, it's